anav-dev/hand-embroidery/README.md

 # Hand Embroidery

-This website offers information and displays images of hand embroidery basics.
+This website provides information and displays images of hand embroidery basics.
+Hand embroidery can be used by craft lovers who are looking for more information about embroidery.

-Designed to be responsive, user-friendly, and easy to navigate while learning more about this art.
+Designed to be responsive, easy to use and navigate, it is intended for people interested in learning more about this art through an enjoyable and appealing visual experience.

 **Click here to see live site**: [Hand Embroidery Web](https://anav-dev.github.io/hand-embroidery/)